Akhila-Duvvuri/Akhila-Duvvuri/README.md

 ![image](BGBanner.png)

 ## 👋 Hey!
-I'm Akhila, a tech enthusiast committed to pushing the boundaries of software development and server efficiency.
+I'm Akhila, a tech enthusiast committed to pushing the boundaries of software development.

 <br>
 - 🔭 I’m currently working on enhancing server management and performance for Mercedes-Benz Research and Development India at Capgemini, utilizing technologies such as Python, Microsoft SQL Server, and PowerShell.<br>